Axionic suppression of plasma wakefield acceleration: Acknowledgements

 \section{Acknowledgements}

 This work was undertaken as part of the ALPHA-X consortium funded under EPSRC grant EP/J018171/1.
 AN is supported by the ELI-NP Project and the European Commission FP7 projects Laserlab-Europe (Grant 284464) and EuCARD-2 (Grant 312453).
 DAB and AN are also supported by the Cockcroft Institute of Accelerator Science and Technology (STFC grant ST/G008248/1).
+There are no additional data files for this article.